 Can you substitute orange extract?

-Yes, you can substitute every 1 tsp of orange extract for 2 tsp of orange zest.
+Yes, you can substitute every 1 teaspoon of orange extract for 2 teaspoon of orange zest.

 For these easy chocolate orange cupcakes, I like how simple it is to use these orange extract, but they'd definitely taste even more citrussy substituting this for zest instead.

-If you'd like to add more orange flavor to your chocolate orange cupcakes, you can also swap 1 tbsp of milk in the orange buttercream frosting for 1 tbsp of fresh orange juice.
+If you'd like to add more orange flavor to your chocolate orange cupcakes, you can also swap 1 tablespoon of milk in the orange buttercream frosting for 1 tablespoon of fresh orange juice.

 Cupcake decorating ideas: